samathaluca/new-lazycamp/README.md

 The site is now successfully deployed.

+Furthermore
+From the command line of Gitpod:

+Enter the heroku postgres shell
+Migrate the database models
+Create your superuser account in your new database Instructions on how to do these steps can be found in the heroku devcenter documentation.

 Environment variables, dependencies and any other differences between the dev and live versions.
-The only difference is that the MongoDb key values are stored in env.py for dev version (.gitignore file ensures MongoDB password is not revealed on github).
-For the live version MongoDB key values are stored and accessed in the config vars.
+The only difference is that the passwords and key values are stored in env.py for dev version (.gitignore file ensures passwords are not revealed on github).
+For the live version password and key values are stored and accessed in the heroku config vars.

+### Running locally.

+From new-lazycamp Github repository I opened the gitpod workspace in gitpod.io.
+Python needed to be installed.
+The fastest way to load all the requirements is with the following command sudo pip3 install -r requirements.txt.

 Credits
 Content
+The text for section Y was copied from the Wikipedia article Z Media
+The photos used in this site were obtained from ...
+Acknowledgements
+I received inspiration for this project from X
+In summer 2019, I drove to from Manchester in the UK to Mainland Greece then on to the Greek Islands.
+Booking camspites along the way was too difficult.
+ One night my son and I were scaling a fence with our tents and sleeping bags.
+Another night I accidently camped on a communal residential lawn which has once been a campsite but was then private property.
+I was woke up by an angry chalet owner insisting I was trespassing. +

+Defensive design planning

+JQUERY -This added functionality to the site e.g. navigation toggle.
+JINJA - to simplify displaying data from the backend of this project smoothly and effectively in html.
+BEAUTIFIER - to check code and improve code readability.

+## Credits
+## Content
 The recovery recipes (recovery stories) were written anonymously by people in recovery.
 All other content is original.

 ## Media